sherardg/ClickyGame/README.md

 # ClickyGame

 This is a fun game of memmory created with React.
-This assignment required us to break up the application's UI into components, manage component state, and respond to user events.
+This app breaks up the UI into components, manages component state, and responds to user events.

 # How to play.